 Jump To Section

-Why Use Depth of Field?
+Why Use Depth of Field in Photography?

 Controlling the amount of the photo that is in focus is one of the photographer’s best tools to help draw the viewer’s eye where you want it.
 For example, landscapes are typically shot so that everything is in focus, so photographers will shoot at small lens apertures (e.g. f11 or f16).

-But you can create layering in your image by having only part of the photo in focus.
+However, you can create layering in your image by having only part of the photo in focus.
 If you have some foreground objects out of focus (for example, some leaves), they will give your image depth; the viewer will really feel like they’re looking through those leaves at your main subject.
 To achieve this effect, shoot at a wider lens aperture (e.g. f/2.8 or f1.4).

 What Factors Affect Depth of Field?

 Aperture is how big the opening is that lets light in, expressed in F-stops.
 F-stops are counterintuitive, because the larger the number, the smaller the opening.
 So a small f equals a large aperture.

 For example, f2.8 allows twice as much light into the camera as f4, and 16 times as much light as f11.
 Aperture affects the depth of field: larger openings create a shallower depth of field, while smaller openings make more of the image in focus.